Skip Navigation

 Resources for people who use drugs and service providers

-At present, it is only the heroin market which is impacted by the emergence of nitazenes in Ireland.
-Of concern is the emergence of these substances being sold as falsified tablets in the UK (mainly as benzodiazepines and oxycodone).
+At present, it is only the heroin market and benzodiazepine market (as yellow tablets) which is impacted by the emergence of nitazenes in Ireland.

 This is an area that needs to be intensively monitored for future developments.
 There are always risks and all drug user groups are advised to follow harm reduction measures and get medical help immediately if a person becomes unwell.